Learned helplessness: Depression

 Abnormal and cognitive psychologists have found a strong correlation between depression-like symptoms and learned helplessness in laboratory animals.
 Steven Maier, a professor from the University of Colorado, states that a model of depression could be caused by "impaired medial prefrontal cortical inhibitory control over stress-responsive limbic and brainstem structures."
 Comorbidity between psychological disorders and learned helplessness may be due to stressful events.
 Maier also mentions depression may not be the only mental illness that this involves, which could link to other mental illnesses.
-Similarly, the National Institute of Health, in 2021, looked at a wide range of depressive models.
+Similarly, the National Institutes of Health, in 2021, looked at a wide range of depressive models.
 It highlights the learned helplessness model.
 The model allows one to predict depressive symptoms because of its high rates of overlap with post-traumatic stress disorder and major depressive disorder, which is the leading research in the article, "Overlapping neurobiology of learned helplessness and conditioned defeat: Implications for PTSD and mood disorders."